chrisstonedev/personal-website-11ty/src/buried-in-technical-debt.md

 tags:
   - speaking
 ---
 **Buried in Technical Debt?** was my first talk I started giving at technical events.
-Constantly being slightly updated to reflect my improving understanding of the concept and how to apply it (which is ironic, given that sounds like the definition of [technical debt](/technical-debt)), this talk is now available in both a full hour-long format and a condensed 5-minute lightning talk version.
-Both versions also cover related subjects such as the [Urgent-Important matrix](/urgent-important-matrix).
+Constantly being slightly updated to reflect my improving understanding of the concept and how to apply it (which is ironic, given that sounds like the definition of [[technical-debt|technical debt]]), this talk is now available in both a full hour-long format and a condensed 5-minute lightning talk version.
+Both versions also cover related subjects such as the [[urgent-important-matrix|Urgent-Important matrix]].

 ## Full talk